timmorrisdev/south-coast-sup/README.md

 ### Testing UX user stories
 - First time user goals
-    1. As a first time user, I want to easily gain information about the local paddleboard community.
+    1. As a first time user, I want to easily gain information about the local paddle-board community.
         - I was able to find that there is an active community in the area that encourages group participation and social events, both on and off the water.
 [About page screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/about.png)
     2. As a first time user, I want to easily find information about the sport and some of the benefits to taking part.
         - I found several examples of reasons to participate in the sport as well as some positive results I may see from doing so.
 [Why SUP?
 Screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/reasons.png)
-    3. As a first time user, I want to find out where I can paddleboard in the local area and advice on the best times to go.
+    3. As a first time user, I want to find out where I can paddle-board in the local area and advice on the best times to go.
-        - There were several examples of places in the local area to paddlebaord and it was easy to see the real-time conditions at each as well as a google maps link to easily locate the places being referenced.
+        - There were several examples of places in the local area to paddle-baord and it was easy to see the real-time conditions at each as well as a google maps link to easily locate the places being referenced.
 [Locations screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/locations.png)
     4. As I first time user, I want the option of signing up to a newsletter to receive updates on club activities.
-        - I was promped to sign up to the newsletter to receive regular updates and there were easy-to-see buttons across the site to link to where I could sign up.
+        - I was prompted to sign up to the newsletter to receive regular updates and there were easy-to-see buttons across the site to link to where I could sign up.
 [Newsletter signup screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/newsletter.png)

 - Second time user goals
     1. As a returning user, I want to be able to connect with the clubs social media pages.